MaterializeInc/materialize/doc/developer/failpoints.md

 ## Failpoints that can return an error

-If a failpoint needs to be able to cause an error to be returned, the following syntax can be used to supply the error:
+If you need the failpoint to return an error, use the following:

 ```
 fail_point!("fileblob_set_sync", |_| {